nextstrain/ncov/docs/configuration.md

 * description: Enable annotation of Pangolin lineages for a given build’s subsampled sequences.
 * default: `false`

-## s3_staging_url
+## deploy_url
 * type: string
-* description: URL to an S3 bucket where Auspice JSONs should be uploaded by the `deploy_to_staging` rule of the Nextstrain workflows.
+* description: URL to an S3 bucket where Auspice JSONs should be uploaded by the `deploy` rule of the Nextstrain workflows.
 Only valid for Nextstrain builds.

 ## slack_channel
 * type: string
-* description: Slack channel to notify when Nextstrain builds start, fail, or get deployed to the staging URL.
+* description: Slack channel to notify when Nextstrain builds start, fail, or get deployed.
 Only valid for Nextstrain builds.

 ## slack_token
 * type: string